SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 `{personName}: {PT, PT, PT,… PT}`

 Where P (2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A) is the power of the card, and T (S, H, D, C) is the type.
-The input ends when a **"JOKER"** is drawn.
+The input ends when a `JOKER` is drawn.

-The name can contain any ASCII symbol except **":"**.
+The name can contain any ASCII symbol except `:`.

 The input will always be valid and in the format described, there is no need to check it.